-Have you ever thought about how much work there is behind a simple cup of coffee?
+Have you ever thought about how much work is behind a simple cup of coffee?

-We are used to thinking that coffee is a common good, which belongs to us by right.
-We are convinced that it is a very simple drink, without any complications and we take it for granted.
+We are used to thinking that coffee is a common good, which we are entitled to by right.
+We are convinced that it is a very simple drink without any complications and we take it for granted.

-All because we believe that coffee is a thing of little value; in the end it costs only one euro and it takes 30 seconds to drink it.
+All because we believe that coffee is a thing of little value; in the end it costs only one euro and it takes no more than 30 seconds to drink it.

-But is it really so?
-Are you really convinced that this way of seeing it is correct?
+But is this really the case?
+Are you really convinced that this way of looking at it is correct?

-Not me!
-Years ago I was the first to take coffee for granted, I considered it a small bitter cup and nothing more.
+I don’t!
+I was the first one years ago to take coffee for granted, considering it a bitter little cup and nothing more.

-But is not so!
-Thanks to my work I was able to discover and touch an incredibly large reality with my own hands, with numbers that I would never have even imagined.
+But it is not so!
+Through my work I have been able to discover and touch an incredibly large reality, with numbers I never even imagined.

 The coffee supply chain is really long: it crosses continents, oceans, states and cultures that are completely different from each other.

-In fact, if you think about it, it is not possible to grow coffee in Italy, and everything we consume comes from the countries of the Coffee Belt, that is, all the countries between the Tropic of Cancer and Capricorn.
+In fact, if you think about it, it is not possible to grow coffee in Italy, and everything we consume comes from Coffee Belt countries, that is, all the countries between the Tropic of Cancer and Capricorn.

-Furthermore, getting a good coffee is neither simple nor obvious and woe to those who think the opposite!
+Moreover, obtaining good coffee is neither easy nor obvious, and woe to those who think otherwise!

-As already mentioned, the coffee supply chain is very long and every single piece must be completed in the best possible way.
+As mentioned above, the coffee supply chain is very long, and each individual piece must be completed in the best possible way.

-You must know that coffee is born with a certain quality, given by the variety of the plant and the surrounding environment.
-All those who work with coffee from that moment on can only maintain that given quality constant.
+You should know that coffee is born with a certain quality, given by the variety of the plant and the surrounding environment.
+Everyone who processes coffee from that point on can only keep that given quality constant.

-At the first mistake it goes down one step and it is no longer possible to raise it later.
+At the first mistake it drops one step and cannot be raised again later.

-Having said that, think about how many hands touch your coffee before it reaches you: there is the farmer, the collector, the taster, the importer, the raw foodist, the roaster, the wholesaler, the barista, the retailer and then there you are too!
+That said, think about how many hands touch your coffee before it gets to you: there’s the grower, the picker, the taster, the importer, the raw, the roaster, the wholesaler, the barista, the retailer, and then there’s you!

 And these are just a few!
-Alongside there are many other figures such as the consultant, the trainer, the sommelier, the agronomist, and many others!
+Alongside are many other figures such as the consultant, trainer, sommelier, agronomist, and many more!

-It is a whole work of coordination between people who have never even seen each other, to be able to offer you an almost perfect cup.
+It’s a whole job of coordination between people who have never even seen each other, to be able to offer you a near-perfect cup.

-- Think of the agronomist.
-He might have studied an impeccable way to cultivate his plants, but if whoever takes care of drying the coffee, before sending it, does not move it well, the beans at the bottom will go rotten, irrespective of their initial quality;
+- Think of the agronomist: he has devised an impeccable way to grow his plants, and then whoever is in charge of drying the coffee, before shipping it, does not stir it well, causing the beans to rot more at the bottom;

-- Or while the coffee is in the sea being transported, it is crammed into containers that are not perfectly sealed and thus takes water and salt, ruining itself permanently;
+- Or while the coffee is at sea being transported, it is crammed into imperfectly sealed containers and thus takes on salt water, ruining it permanently;

-- Or it comes to us roasters in excellent condition, but it takes 30 more seconds of cooking, or even just 2 ° C more and the coffee is not enhanced to the maximum;
+- Or it arrives to us roasters in excellent condition, but all it takes is 30 seconds more roasting time or even just 2°C more and the coffee is not enhanced to its full potential;

-- And finally think how terrible it is if all the steps have been performed flawlessly to get to the bartender, who has the task of extracting it, but grinds it wrong, making it either too bitter and burnt, or watery and flat.
+- And finally, think how terrible it is if all the steps have been executed flawlessly to get to the bartender, who is tasked with extracting it, but gets the grind wrong, making it either too bitter and burnt, or watery and flat.

-In this way the work of months and months is ruined in just one second.
+In this way, the work of months and months is ruined in a single second.

-Finally, I also leave you a couple of data to make you understand even better the size of this sector:
+Finally, I will also leave you with a couple of data to give you an even better understanding of the size of this industry:

 - Coffee is the most processed raw material in the world after oil;

-- And it is the most drunk drink in the world after water.
+- And it is the most widely drunk beverage in the world after water.